crazybolillo/KiwiLexer/README.md

 # KiwiLexer
 Because reinventing the wheel is always fun...
-This is a simple lexer that returns a stream of tokens based on grammatical definitions.
-Grammar definitions need to be written down on a simple text file.
+This is a simple lexer that returns a stream of tokens based on an alphabet.
+The alphabets need to be written down on a simple text file.
 The tokenizer currently supports this syntax:

 ```
 ~ANIMALS,dog,cow,lion,tiger~`
 ```

-Where '~' delimits the definition for a token and its symbols.
-Commas ',' separate the different symbols and the '`' signals the end of the grammar declarations.
+Where '~' delimits the definition for a token and its lexemes.
+Commas ',' separate the different symbols and the '`' signals the end of the alphabet.
 The first item of each token declaration is the token ID.
 Currently the three characters mentioned can not be used inside token IDs or values.
 The tokenizer also supports ASCII only.
 I said it was simple didnt I?